 Which conceptual decisions does the company need to take?

 Making this operational requires a standard, and this is where ESEF comes into play.
-ESEF is an open, platform-independent international standard for the electronic storage, processing and communication of (financial) reports.
+ESEF is an open, platform-independent international standard for the electronic storage, processing and communication of financial and increasingly also non-financial reports.
 ESEF is an XHTML document with embedded XBRL.
 The language is also known as iXBRL.
 The EU regulation accords great importance to ESEF, which will become a reporting standard alongside the familiar PDF and HTML formats.

 What does the regulatory requirement mean for companies publishing their reports and where should they start to ensure successful implementation?
 As is often the case, the challenge is to make fundamental decisions before the operational implementation is started in isolation.
 It is necessary to: